stephaneVercouillieBMID/slate/source/index.html.md

 In order to trigger this flow, the following conditions MUST be met:
 - The Authorization Request is sent to the following authorization endpoint: `https://mobileapp.sixdots.be/mobile/authorize`
 - The itsme App and your App (or the mobile browser sending the Authorization Request) are on the same physical device.
-If
+You don't have to check this condition.
+If it is not met, the end user will be redirected to the usual web page, where he will enter his phone number.

  .